othyn/challenge/plan/PLAN.md

 # Derived Task list

 ## Setup
 - Initialise a new git repo on GitHub to track the project.
+Working from master branch as feature branch, no requirement for feature splitting.
 - Initialise a new Laravel project named appropriately.
 - Initial git commit to initialise tracked files.
 - Asset build definition through web pack, creating the base page template which houses assets and base structure, enable cache busting.